 Overtime Pay Basics

-For non-exempt employees, hourly pay is usually established in an offer letter.
+For non-exempt employees, hourly wage is usually established in an offer letter.
 But if a person works beyond 40 hours in one workweek, he or she must be paid one-and-a-half times the hourly rate.
-The Fair Labor Standards Act (FLSA) states: “the regular hourly rate of pay of an employee is determined by dividing his total remuneration for employment (except statutory exclusions) in any workweek by the total number of hours actually worked by him in that workweek for which such compensation was paid.”
+The Fair Labor Standards Act (FLSA) states: “the regular hourly rate of pay of an employee is determined by dividing his total remuneration for employment (except statutory exclusions) in any workweek by the total number of hours worked by him in that workweek for which such compensation was paid.”

-For example, if you pay an employee $20 an hour and he or she works 50 hours during what would normally be a 40-hour workweek, that employee would earn $300 on top of his or her regular pay.
+For example, if you pay an employee $20 an hour and he or she works 50 hours during what would usually be a 40-hour workweek, that employee would earn $300 on top of his or her regular pay.
 Before overtime pay is calculated, employers must include wages that are based on hourly pay and taxable allowances, bonuses, commissions, and any incentive pay.

 Exempt vs. Non-Exempt